Right to Refuse Assessments

 State and local assessment expectations impact opportunities to refuse testing.
 More information is available for each assessment source.

-Additionally, all English learners in Virginia are expected to take the WIDA ACCESS for ELLs 2.0 assessment.
-The U.S. Education Department has not waived English language proficiency tests for 2020-21.
+- All English learners in Virginia are expected to take the WIDA ACCESS for ELLs 2.0 or another approved English language proficiency assessment.

 FCPS students are also expected to take certain standardized tests to provide schools with information for planning appropriate, high-quality learning experiences.
 Like with state assessments, parents may refuse division-required standardized testing for their children.
 Contact the child's school for additional information about refusal.

 Other assessments are embedded as part of daily learning in the classroom.
-This includes local alternative assessments used in place of waived SOL social studies and writing tests during 2020-21.
-Refusal is not available for assessments embedded in the curriculum.
+This includes local alternative assessments and performance assessments used in place of SOL tests in some grade levels and high school courses.
+Refusal is not available for assessments that are embedded in the curriculum.

 Information about tests required at each grade level is available